-A breast reduction procedure usually takes between 2-4 hours.
-The procedure requires an incision to be made on the breast, however the type of incision will be based on your surgeon, and your decisions.
+A Breast Reduction procedure usually takes between 2-4 hours.
+The procedure requires an incision to be made on the breast, however, the type of incision will be based on your surgeon, the existent of the procedure and your desires.
 Common breast reduction incisions include:

-- Anchor Technique – a surgical incision is made under the breasts, up the lower pole, and around the nipple
+- A surgical incision under the breasts, up the lower pole, and around the nipple.

-- Le Jour Method – also known as a lollipop incision that is made around the nipple and down the lower pole
+- The “lollipop” incision is made around the nipple and down the lower pole.

-- Peri-Areolar – commonly known as the doughnut incision, this incision is made only around the nipple and is less common due to complications with nipple sensation and nipple functions
+- This incision is made only around the nipple, however, this is less common due to complications with nipple sensation and nipple functions.

 Risks and Complications